Dansoftowner/PDFViewerFX/README.md

 ## More operations, tutorials
 If you want to deal with some other useful functions from this library, just go to the [wiki](https://github.com/Dansoftowner/PDFViewerFX/wiki) page!

+## Projects using `PDFViewerFX`
+If this library is used by your project, let me know in the `Discussions` and I will mention that in this section.

+* [Document Archiver](https://github.com/Document-Archiver/com.sophisticatedapps.archiving.document-archiver) - Archive all your documents in a consistent way, which enables you to retrieve them later fast and easy.

 ## Screenshots